Darkness on the Edge of Town

 [ full album ]

-Darkness... doesn't contain fillers and simply contains hit after hit.
-To me, this is the best Springsteen album of them all, and naturally is a highly recommendable bargain.
+Darkness... is an album without fillers and it just contains hit after hit.
+To me, this is the best Springsteen album of them all, and naturally it's a highly recommended piece of work.

 [ allmusic.com 4,5 / 5, Rolling Stone 5 / 5 stars ]